imagineLife/big-site/content/mongo/replication/replication-config.md

     - **priority**: int // 0 - 1000. higher priorities get elected more often. setting priority to 0 pretty much makes sure a member will never become primary.
 Change in priority triggers new election.
 When a member is an arbiterOnly, the priority needs to be 0.
 When a node is hidden, the priority must be 0.
     - **slaveDelay**: int //delay in seconds, default to 0.
 When set to, say 3600 (1 hour), this member replicates data from other nodes 1-hour-ago.
 This implies hidden/0-priority values.
 Why?!
 Hmm.

+There are a lot more details to configure: settings, version, configsvr... these are beyond basic.

+## Final Thoughts
+- replication config doc defines the replica set: properties are defined and shared across the set
+- `members` field notes deets about each replSet member